CottonPajamas/aws-terraform-iaac-compilation/README.md

 ## AWS IAAC configuration files using Terraform
-Compilation of useful terraform infrastructure as a code configuration files for Amazon Web Services.
+Compilation of useful terraform infrastructure as a code deployment files for Amazon Web Services.

 <br>